-Accessibility Services coordinates and establishes academic accommodations and associated services for students with disabilities at CapU.
+Accessibility Services coordinates and establishes academic accommodations and associated services for students with disabilities at Capilano University.

-A disabling condition may be ongoing, episodic, apparent or non-evident, temporary or permanent, including speech, hearing, visual, physical, mental health and neurological disabilities as well as chronic health conditions and acquired brain injury.
+Disabling conditions may be ongoing, episodic, apparent or non-evident, temporary or permanent, and may include speech, hearing, visual, physical, mental health and neurological disabilities as well as chronic health conditions and acquired brain injury.

-The University makes every effort to provide an environment free of discrimination in accordance with the Canadian Charter of Right and Freedoms and the BC Human Rights Code.
+CapU strives to create an environment free of discrimination in accordance with the Canadian Charter of Rights and Freedoms and the B.C.
+Human Rights Code.